 KVH employs two key proprietary technologies - fiber optics and mobile satellite antennas - in its products.
-These technologies allow KVH to address opportunities across a wide spectrum of markets, including defense-related navigation and stabilization, optical telecommunications, and mobile satellite communications for moving platforms (e.g., vessels, recreation vehicles (RVs), and automobiles).
+These technologies allow KVH to address opportunities across a wide spectrum of markets, including defense-related navigation and stabilization, optical telecommunications, and in-motion satellite communications (e.g., vessels, recreation vehicles (RVs), and other vehicles).